freakMCD/dotfiles-x11/README.md

 - " neomutt cyrus-sasl-plain <!-- cyrus.. is for authentication when sending emails -->

 ## Notes
-- Font are 'Objetive' & 'JetBrainsMono Nerd Font'
+- Font are 'Objective' & 'JetBrainsMono Nerd Font'
 - systemctl --user enable mpd.service <!-- to run mpd at start -->
 - Don't forget to run 'PlugUpdate' for neovim
 - To save git credentials: